michael-sevcik/CommandLineParser/README.md

 Enum? and its descendants.
 - `public OptionBuilder WithMultipleParametersAction<TArgument>(Action<TArgument[]?> action)` -> Calling this method will determine that the option will be MultipleParameter and take 0 to unlimited parameters, as specified in the IMultipleParameterOption interface.
 Also allows you to specify action to be called with the parsed parameter(s).
-Accepted types are: int, string, bool, Enum and its descendatns.
+Accepted types are: int, string, bool, Enum and its descendants.
 NOTE: we do not use nullable variants here compared to `WithParametrizedAction<TArgument>`.

 NOTE: we want to emphasize that you have to call at least one of the Action methods as they are setting the type of desired option.
 If you do not call any of them, then calling RegisterOption will return false, as it is invalid option.